hrj/abandon/README.md

 * An interactive GUI for viewing reports.

 ### Installation
-* Install **Java 8 from any provider**.
+* If you only need the CLI version, install **Java 8** from any provider.
+OpenJDK works fine.
-  Other versions of Java will work fine for the CLI, but the GUI requires the above specific versions.
+  The GUI version requires JavaFX, which is bundled by the Oracle 8 JRE and available as a separate package in other JREs.
 * Download and extract the `Abandon` binaries from [here](https://github.com/hrj/abandon/releases)
 * Use the `*.sh` files to run on `*nix` and `Mac` or the `*.bat` files to run on `Windows`.